 - Wayne State University

 We will be accepting 2 PA fellows per year.
-Our program will begin on July 1st of each year.
-Admission will be on a rolling basis.
-Interviews will take place in April of each starting year.
+Our program accepts applications on a rolling basis until the positions are filled.
+The program start date will depend on applicants graduation from PA school.
 An interview will be awarded based on evaluation of the applicants CV, educational transcripts, personal statements, and letters of recommendation.
 PA fellows who are accepted must apply for a Michigan License.
 All applications can be emailed or mailed to the DMC Sports Medicine address listed on this page.

 - Graduate from a ARC-PA accredited physician assistant program